-The theorem of Gross and Zagier [18] relates the Néron-Tate heights of Heegner points on modular curves to special values of derivatives of certain L-functions.
-Ever since the appearance of [18], the problem of generalizing this fundamental result to higher dimension has attracted considerable attention.
-The generalization that is most relevant to the present paper is the Arithmetic Gan-Gross-Prasad conjecture (AGGP conjecture) [14, §27].
+The theorem of Gross and Zagier [16] relates the Néron-Tate heights of Heegner points on modular curves to special values of derivatives of certain L-functions.
+Ever since the appearance of [16], the problem of generalizing this fundamental result to higher dimension has attracted considerable attention.
+The generalization that is most relevant to the present paper is the Arithmetic Gan-Gross-Prasad conjecture (AGGP conjecture) [12, §27].
 This conjectural generalization concerns Shimura varieties attached to orthogonal groups of signature (2, n-2), and to unitary groups of signature (1, n-1) (note that modular curves are closely related to Shimura varieties associated to orthogonal groups of signature (2,1) and to unitary groups of signature (1,1)).
-In [14, §27], algebraic cycles of codimension one on such Shimura varieties are defined by exploiting embeddings of Shimura varieties attached to orthogonal groups of signature (2, n-3), resp. to unitary groups of signature (1, n-2).
+In [12, §27], algebraic cycles of codimension one on such Shimura varieties are defined by exploiting embeddings of Shimura varieties attached to orthogonal groups of signature (2, n-3), resp. to unitary groups of signature (1, n-2).
 By taking the graphs of these embeddings, one obtains cycles in codimension just above half the (odd) dimension of the ambient variety.

 For any algebraic variety X smooth and proper of odd dimension over a number field, Beilinson and Bloch have defined a height pairing on the rational Chow group $Ch(X){\mathbb{Q},0}$ of cohomologically trivial cycles of codimension just above half the dimension.
-Their definition makes use of some widely open unsolved conjectures on algebraic cycles and the existence of regular proper integral models of X. By suitably replacing in the case at hand the graph cycle by a cohomologically trivial avatar, one obtains a linear form on $Ch(X){\mathbb{Q},0}$, where now X is the product of the two Shimura varieties in question.
-The AGGP conjecture relates a special value of the derivative of an L-function to the non-triviality of the restriction of this linear form to a Hecke eigenspace in $Ch(X){\mathbb{Q},0}$.
-It is stated in a very succinct way in [14], for orthogonal groups and for unitary groups.
+Their definition makes use of some widely open unsolved conjectures on algebraic cycles and the existence of regular proper integral models of X. By suitably replacing in the case at hand the graph cycle by a cohomologically trivial avatar, one obtains a linear form on $Ch(X){\mathbb{Q},0}$ , where now X is the product of the two Shimura varieties in question.
+The AGGP conjecture relates a special value of the derivative of an L-function to the non-triviality of the restriction of this linear form to a Hecke eigenspace in $Ch(X){\mathbb{Q},0}$ .
+It is stated in a very succinct way in [12], for orthogonal groups and for unitary groups.
 In the present paper, we restrict ourselves to unitary groups, and one of our aims is to give in this case more details on (a variant of) this conjecture.
 Our version here is also an improvement of the version of the conjecture in [55, 56].
-One new feature of our version is that we use the standard sign conjecture for unitary Shimura varieties (a theorem of Morel-Suh [39, Th.
-1.2], cf. Section 6.2) to construct "Hecke-Künneth" projectors that project the total cohomology of our Shimura variety to the odd-degree part.
+One new feature of our version is that we use that in the case of unitary groups the standard sign conjecture is satisfied (more precisely, we use Ramakrishnan's Chebotarev theorem [41] to improve on the theorem of Morel-Suh [38] in this case).
+This allows us to construct "Hecke-Kunneth" projectors that project the total cohomology of our Shimura variety to the even-degree part.

-Date: April 14, 2020.
+Date: October 29, 2017.